alexlib/previous_website/research.md

 ---
-layout: page
+layout: default
-title: Research
+title: Research interests
-group: navigation
 ---

-## Research interests

-* The major research interests are related to *turbulent flows* in natural and industrial applications.
+* The research interests are related to **structure of turbulent flows** in a variety of applications:
-* We study the boundary layer flows, turbulent flows with  additives, particle-laden flows, scalar (heat, temperature, concentration) dispersion in turbulent flows, and others.
+   * Boundary layers, turbulence with  polymers and surfactants, particle-laden flows, scalar (heat, temperature, concentration) dispersion in turbulent flows, and others.
-* We develop unique *experimental methods* to measure velocity and velocity derivatives of turbulent flows in Eulerian and Lagrangian framework.
+   * We develop new **experimental methods** to measure velocity and velocity derivatives of turbulent flows in Eulerian and Lagrangian framework.

-## Research projects
+### Research projects
 1. Stratified turbulent flows:
    * Proper orthogonal decomposition (POD) of stratified wakes
    * dispersion of a stratified patch